 NOTE: Gas conversions should only be performed by a qualified service person, and/or where required by state and local codes, licensed installer/service technician.
 In the Commonwealth of Massachusetts, installation must be performed by a licensed plumber or gas fitter.

-KIT CONTENTS: Replacement orifice; replacement pilot injector; and valve regulator.
+KIT CONTENTS: Replacement orifice; replacement pilot injector; valve regulator; conversion label.

-TOOLS REQUIRED: Ratchet with 7/16 in. socket and 2 in. - 4 in. extension: power drill (a 90° handle is helpful); #2 Phillips bit; 5/32 in. allen wrench; 5/8 in. open end wrench.
+TOOLS REQUIRED: Power drill (a 90° handle is helpful); #2 Phillips bit; 5/32 in.
+Allen wrench; 5/8 in. open-end wrench.